rr-learning/disentanglement_dataset/README.md

 If you use python, this means that once the data is loaded into a numpy array you can use array.reshape([4,4,2,3,3,40,40]) to obtain an array where each dimension corresponds to a factor.

-For more details on the dataset please consult _[TODO: link to arxiv]_.
+For more details on the dataset please consult https://arxiv.org/abs/1906.03292.
 For loading the dataset you may make use of the python scripts in this repository.

 ## Links to datasets